semihM/project_smok/README.md

 - This directory contains **configurations(settings.txt)**, **admins(admins.txt)**, **banned players(banned.txt)**, **script authorizations(scriptauths.txt)** and **custom responses(custom_responses.json)**.
 Which can all be edited manually (Be careful while formatting!
 Keep a differently named copy before changing anything!)

 - **"custom_responses.json"** file can be opened with a text editor and new custom sequences can be defined  for each admin's steam ID with the example format given in the file.

+- **apocalypse_settings.txt** file contains the settings to use for apocalypse event.

 ### Bug reports